 If you are spending a few days at Universal Studios in Orlando, I recommend you visit Volcano Bay as a day of rest in between the other parks or on the last day so you can relax more.

 Although Mum did say she thought it was good to go on the first day to gently ease into the craziness of intense theme park days.

 I thought it was epic fun, not intense!

-We spent the day at Volcano Bay Orlando with our friends from Crazy Adventure Family, who we met for the first time in Nashville.
+We spent the day at Volcano Bay Orlando with our friends from Crazy Family Adventure, who we met for the first time in Nashville.

 I recommend this water park for all ages, even the little kids.
 Volcano Bay is divided into sections to suit different interests.
 Each section has particular water slides to match the area.

 The sections in Universal’s Volcano Bay are: